Ville Husso: Detroit Red Wings

 On 8 July 2022, Husso was traded at the 2022 NHL entry draft to the Detroit Red Wings in exchange for a third-round draft pick.
 He was immediately signed by the Red Wings to a three-year, $14.25 million contract.
-He made 29 saves in his regular season debut with Detroit on 14 October 2022, earning a shutout in a 3–0 victory over the Montreal Canadiens.
+Husso made 29 saves in his regular season debut with Detroit on 14 October, earning a shutout in a 3–0 victory over the Montreal Canadiens.

 Anaheim Ducks

 In the midst of his final season under contract with the Red Wings in 2024–25 and having split the season between the Red Wings and AHL affiliate, the Grand Rapids Griffins, Husso was traded by Detroit to the Anaheim Ducks in exchange for future considerations on 25 February 2025.
 He was directly assigned to remain in the AHL and report to affiliate, the San Diego Gulls.

 International play

-Husso was a member gold-winning of Team Finland at the 2014 World Junior Ice Hockey Championships, serving as a back-up goalie to Juuse Saros.
+Husso was a member gold-winning of Finland junior team at the 2014 World Junior Championships, serving as a backup to Juuse Saros.
 He made two appearances in the tournament.